-The Company has adopted a Code of Ethics applicable to all employees.
 The Company has also adopted Corporate Governance Guidelines.
 The Code and Guidelines are available on the Company's website at www.AFGinc.com, under "About Us-Leadership and Governance."
-A printed copy of the Code and Guidelines may be obtained by shareholders upon written request to the Corporate Secretary at the address set forth under "2020 Proxy Statement - Summary - Company Communications."
+A printed copy of the Code and Guidelines may be obtained by shareholders upon written request to the Corporate Secretary at the address set forth under "2021 Proxy Statement - Summary - Company Communications."
 We intend to satisfy any disclosure requirements regarding any amendments to, or waivers from, provisions of the Code by posting such information on our website as promptly as practicable, as may be required by applicable SEC and NYSE rules.